Design a shared LLM platform with tenant-scoped state, quota enforcement, adapter routing, KV accounting, and measured GPU utilization.

 12

-14print("active_after_iteration:", active)1active_after_iteration: {'merchant-b': 2, 'merchant-c': 2}Merchants may need different behaviors without separate full model copies.
+14print("active_after_iteration:", active)1active_after_iteration: {'tenant-b': 2, 'tenant-c': 2}Tenants may need different behaviors without separate full model copies.
 LoRA (Low-Rank Adaptation[3]) learns low-rank matrices next to selected original weight layers.
 During inference, the base model remains fixed and the selected adapter contributes an additional projection.

-Adapter size is not one universal number: it depends on rank, target modules, model dimensions, and dtype.
-It is typically much smaller than a full base copy, but a platform must measure its chosen adapter footprint and decide how many adapters can remain resident alongside KV-cache budgets.
+Adapter size isn't one universal number: it depends on rank, target modules, model dimensions, and dtype.
+It's typically much smaller than a full base copy, but a platform must measure its chosen adapter footprint and decide how many adapters can remain resident alongside KV-cache budgets.

 The S-LoRA (Serving Thousands of Concurrent LoRA Adapters) system[4] studies serving many concurrent adapters while keeping base weights shared.
-The hard part isn't only caching adapters; it is executing requests with different adapters in shared serving steps.
+Adapter caching is only part of the problem; the runtime also has to execute requests with different adapters in shared serving steps.
 Multi-LoRA engines need runtime support that maps each request to its adapter while preserving base-model sharing.[5]

 Punica introduces Segmented Gather Matrix-Vector multiplication (SGMV) for batched LoRA serving and evaluates mixed-adapter overhead.[6]
 Production engines such as vLLM expose LoRA serving configuration including enabled adapters, resident adapter limits, and maximum supported rank.[5]
 Benchmark your actual adapter mix and hardware before treating the paper result as a fleet capacity plan.